Overcoming the Challenge of Unstructured Information

-The better approach is to determine the appropriate file formats for creating and/or capturing information based on a number of factors.
+A better approach is to determine the appropriate file formats for creating and/or capturing information based on a number of factors.
 Who is the intended audience?
 Are there any specific regulatory requirements to maintain information in a certain format, or in a non‐proprietary, open, or standard format?
 And perhaps most importantly, what’s the value of the information over time?

 We believe that every organization should be on a digital transformation journey.
-Getting to your destination of innovation, efficiency and process improvement will require that you form thoughtful strategies to better understand and manage unstructured data.
+Getting to your destination of innovation, efficiency, and process improvement will require that you form thoughtful strategies to better understand and manage unstructured data.
 It will take strong executive support as well as focused technical expertise to get it done.
-And look for providers and partners that have the right mix of capability, experience and vision to help you make the most of your efforts.
+And look for providers and partners that have the right mix of capability, experience, and vision to help you make the most of your efforts.